gonzalezben81/routlier/README.md

 ---

 #### routlier:: Using routlier_dt_sd() we can find the **Outliers** in a data set and have them highlighted with a green background to make them easier to find.
 Here we have an interactive DT::table that gets returned.
-This allows us to filter and sort out data much more easily.
+This allows us to filter and sort data much more easily.

 ```r